hogeschool/Development-8/2023-2024/readers/unit2.md

 ## Records

-Recors are finite map of names into values that can optionally define some members.
+Records are finite map of names into values that can optionally define some members.
 This definition resembles that of Class in a object\-oriented language, but there is a profound difference\: the fields of a record are by default immutable, meaning that it is not possible to change their values directly.
 In Typescript you can define an `interface` for a record with the following syntax:

 ```ts
 interface R {